 Information scent is defined by dictionary.com as, “visual and linguistic cues on a website to the information it contains.”
 In user experience, it essentially means how successfully your users will be able to find what they are looking for based on the label(s) you provide.

 Users can either have high information scent or low information scent, depending on how confident they feel in their decision.

 - High information scent: A user would have high information scent if they can confidently determine what is to come after they click a link or button on your website.

 - Low information scent: On the contrary, when there’s low information scent, there’s ambiguity.
 A user may be left asking themselves, “After I click this link, what’s going to happen?”

 Here is an example from Oregon State University Athletics where users may have low information scent.
 Both “Sports” and “Athletics” can mean similar things, so it may be hard for users to predict what content is to follow after they click either navigational item.
 Additionally, it’s difficult to forecast what “Our Beaver Nation” entails.
 Does that link lead the user to a blog, login page, or newsfeed of current events?
 With their current structure and labeling system, it’s difficult to tell.

 Applying information scent: Aim for high information scent within your site.
 Design your labels, categories, and links to be straight-forward so your users can easily predict what’s to come.

-After going over principles of good information architecture, you should be in the right mindset to develop your IA.
+Now that we’ve reviewed principles of good information architecture, you should be in the right mindset to start developing your IA.
 With IA development comes more standards and conventions, including: